jclehner/nmrpflash/README.md

  -t <timeout>    Timeout (in milliseconds) for NMRP packets [10000 ms] -T <timeout>    Time (seconds) to wait after successful TFTP upload [1800 s] -p <port>       Port to use for TFTP upload [69]
- -R <region>     Set device region (NA, WW, GR, PR, RU, BZ, IN, KO, JP) -S <n>          Skip <n> bytes of the firmware file -v              Be verbose
+ -R <region>     Set device region (NA, WW, GR, PR, RU, BZ, IN, KO, JP, AU) -S <n>          Skip <n> bytes of the firmware file -v              Be verbose
  -V              Print version and exit
  -L              List network interfaces
  -h              Show this screen

-When using -c, the environment variables IP, PORT, NETMASK and MAC are set to the device IP address, TFTP port, subnet mask and MAC address, respectively.
+ The command specified by -c will have environment variables IP, PORT, NETMASK and MAC set to the device IP address, TFTP port, subnet mask and MAC address, respectively.
 ```

 ### Using nmrpflash